RBaronAce/RBaronAce/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
 - 🎓 &nbsp; Finishing up highschool!.
+- 💙 &nbsp; Extremely interested in free and open source software.
+I ❤️ engineering and I am a huge post 1800s history nerd!